 Published on September 19th, 2016 | by Pro Wrestling Stories0

-Twists of Fate: Two Plane Crashes That Changed The Wrestling World Forever
+Twists of Fate: Two Plane Crashes That Changed The Professional Wrestling World Forever

 Being a professional wrestler requires you to be on the road often beyond 300 days a year.
 The wear and tear on the body from travel, let alone being slammed into a mat day in and day for the entertainment of others and the talent’s own in-ring aspirations takes its toll.
 Not only is the profession dangerous, but so too can be the travel.